Summer Research Program

 Research Methods Course

-Once weekly, participants in the Summer Research Program meet for two hours to review scientific literature, and work on creating their own scientific poster.
-This non-credit course is specifically designed to provide additional mentorship for the participants in the area of "How to Intern."
-If you are interested in applying to the program, but are intimidated because you have no research experience, don't let that hold you back!
-Every participant will be guided through the process to ensure your success in this research program, along with all future scientific internships.
+Once weekly, participants in the Summer Research Program met for two hours to review scientific literature, and work on creating their own scientific poster.
+This non-credit course was specifically designed to provide additional mentorship for the participants in the area of "How to Intern."
+Every participant was guided through the process to ensure success in this research program, along with all future scientific internships.

 a summer research student giving a "thumbs up" to a poster